Punctured groups for exotic fusion systems: Localities and transporter systems

 \begin{thm}[Chermak \cite{Chermak2013}, Oliver \cite{Oliver2013}, Glauberman--Lynd \cite{GlaubermanLynd2016}] There exists a centric linking system associated to $\F$ which is unique up to an isomorphism of transporter systems.
 Similarly, there exists a centric linking locality over $\F$ which is unique up to a rigid isomorphism. \end{thm}

-Using the existence and uniqueness of centric linking systems one can relatively easily prove the following theorem.

-\begin{thm}[Henke \cite{Henke2019}] The following hold: \begin{itemize} \item [(a)] If $\F^{cr}\subseteq \Delta\subseteq \F^s$ such that $\Delta$ is overgroup-closed in $S$ and closed under $\F$-conjugacy, then there exists a linking locality over $\F$ with object set $\Delta$, and such a linking locality is unique up to a rigid isomorphism.
+Using the existence and uniqueness of centric linking systems one can relatively easily prove the following theorem. \begin{thm}[Henke \cite{Henke2019}] The following hold: \begin{itemize} \item [(a)] If $\F^{cr}\subseteq \Delta\subseteq \F^s$ such that $\Delta$ is overgroup-closed in $S$ and closed under $\F$-conjugacy, then there exists a linking locality over $\F$ with object set $\Delta$, and such a linking locality is unique up to a rigid isomorphism.
 Similarly, there exists a linking system $\T$ associated to $\F$ whose set of objects is $\Delta$, and such a linking system is unique up to an isomorphism of transporter systems.
 Moreover, the nerve $|\T|$ is homotopy equivalent to the nerve of a centric linking system associated to $\F$. \item [(b)] The set $\F^s$ is overgroup-closed in $S$ and closed under $\F$-conjugacy.
 In particular, there exists a subcentric linking locality over $\F$ which is unique up to a rigid isomorphism, and there exists a subcentric linking system associated to $\F$ which is unique up to an isomorphism of transporter systems. \end{itemize} \end{thm}

+The existence of subcentric linking systems stated in part (b) of the above theorem gives often a way of proving the existence of a punctured group, and indeed yields a punctured group directly when the fusion system is of characteristic $p$-type.

+\begin{defn} The saturated fusion system $\F$ is of \emph{characteristic $p$-type} if $N_\F(Q)$ is constrained for every nontrivial fully $\F$-normalized subgroup $Q$ of $S$. \end{defn}

+Note that a fusion system $\F$ is constrained if and only if the trivial subgroup of $S$ is $\F$-subcentric, and thus if and only if every subgroup of $S$ is $\F$-subcentric.
+The next lemma gives an analogous characterization for fusion systems of characteristic $p$-type.
+Properties (c) and (c') of it will be the usual way we use the characteristic $p$-type condition in Section~\ref{S:pgexotic}, for example.